Nagaraj172004/Student-Course-Management-System/README.md

 LearnTrack is a console-based application built using Core Java.
 It is designed to allow administrators to manage students, courses, and enrollments in memory.
 This project demonstrates foundational Object-Oriented Programming (OOP) principles, including encapsulation, inheritance, basic polymorphism, collections (`ArrayList`), and custom exception handling.

 ## 2. How to Compile and Run
-This project requires JDK 17 or higher.
+This project requires JDK 17 or 21 or higher.

 **Running via IDE (Recommended):**
 1. Open the project in IntelliJ IDEA or Eclipse.